Max Heap

 This will run our code.

 We have written the final code for building the max heap.
 You can refer to this code and practice by yourself.
 Our codes are very well-commented and written as per college standards.
-However, you can also read our article on Dynamic memory allocation in C programming and learn more about it.

 You can run this code to get the correct output shown below: